fahammed-dev/fahammed-dev/README.md

           Backend Development
       </td>
       <td>
-          <a style="text-decoration: none" href="https://courses.edx.org/certificates/9a8cd6b988654058becd10d37d687b7a" target="_blank">Back-end Application Development with Node.js and Express by edX</a>
+          <a href="https://courses.edx.org/certificates/9a8cd6b988654058becd10d37d687b7a" target="_blank">Back-end Application Development with Node.js and Express by edX</a>
       </td>
     </tr>
   </tbody>